babylonhealth/ios-playbook/Cookbook/Technical-Documents/meetings-purpose.md

 * Watch a presentation done by someone in the team (full or lightning).
 * Have a discussion about a topic that impacts the iOS team.

-Every meeting has an organizer that is responsible for:
+Every meeting has an organizer who is responsible for:

 * Setting up the zoom call
 * Book a room if in the office